vinhdc10998/Spark4VCF/docs/virtualbox_deployment.md

-# Deploy VASpark cluster using VMs on Virtualbox
+# Deploy Spark4VCF cluster using VMs on Virtualbox

 Vagrant is a great tool when it comes to deploy multiple virtual machines that have the exact system resources and libraries as the current running machines in different environments.
 You can find out more information about Vagrant in [here](https://www.vagrantup.com/).

-The prerequisites in order to deploy VA spark cluster in multiple VMs on your Virtualbox are:
+The prerequisites in order to deploy Spark4VCF cluster in multiple VMs on your Virtualbox are:

    1. Having installed Virtualbox setup in place.